Kiran7007/Interview-Preparation/docs/kotlin.md

 }
 ```

-The parent prints immediately.

-Then the child prints later.
+- The parent prints immediately, and the child prints later.

-The important point is that the parent coroutine does not necessarily
-wait at that exact line, but the structured parent does not complete
+- The parent coroutine does not wait at that exact line, but the
-until its child completes.
+  structured parent does not complete until its child completes.

 ---